SEO & GEO skill

 ChatGPT Search (OpenAI)

-• Allow OAI-SearchBot in robots.txt — opting out removes you from ChatGPT search answers entirely.
+• Allow OAI-SearchBot in robots.txt — opting out removes you from ChatGPT search answers entirely (per OpenAI's Publishers FAQ).

-• Citation favors: structural clarity (headings, lists, FAQ), named entity density, passage extractability.
+• Citation favors: structural clarity (headings, lists, FAQ), named-entity density, and passage extractability.

 Claude (Anthropic)

-• No published ranking signals — Anthropic's stated principles: transparent, non-intrusive crawling that respects robots.txt and Crawl-delay.
+• No published ranking signals — Anthropic's stated principle is transparent crawling that honors industry-standard robots.txt directives.

 • In practice: clean semantic HTML, traceable evidence, primary-source citations, declarative claims.